-The College seeks to make polices and practice in relation to its students fair, consistent, clear and inclusive.
-If a student wishes to make a complaint in relation to any aspect of their programme, the College has a formal complaints procedure and the Quality department can assist any student who wishes to progress a complaint.
+The College seeks to make student facing polices and practice fair, consistent, clear and inclusive.
+If a student wishes to make a complaint in relation to any aspect of their programme, the College has a formal complaints procedure and the Quality of Education team can assist any student who wishes to progress a complaint.
 The analysis of the College's complaints are reported through to the board of governors.